lukehuang/finnmath/README.md

 The code formatting follows loosely the Google Java style guide found here on GitHub.

+#### Why finnMath?
+I searched for a mathematical library for another project which is based on BigInteger and BigDecimal instead of primitives and I could not find one.

+#### Why BigInteger or BigDecimal?
+Both are protected against buffer overflows and BigDecimal is by far less prone to big rounding errors.
+In addition, you are able to control the rounding behaviour and the scale in the case of BigDecimal.
+The downsides of using them are the impact on the runtime speed and the cumbersome syntax in Java.

+#### Why Xtend?
+I want to write a library which is usable from all JVM languages.
+Almost every JVM language tries to work seamlessly with Java.
+I do not expect the developers to test the interoperability with all the other languages besides Java and it would be presumptuous to expect that.
+So Java would be a wise choice but then a colleague mentioned Xtend.
+I chose Xtend because it compiles to Java source code instead of bytecode and therefore it exists no mismatch between Java and Xtend.
+Further it provides wonderful syntactic sugar for the arithmetic operations of BigInteger and BigDecimal and the great active annotations to eliminate boilerplate code similar to Lombok.

+#### Why AssertJ?
+I find its assertions more readable in comparison to JUnit and Hamcrest and it is more IDE friendly.

+#### Why Gradle?
+Its DSL is less verbose than Maven's XML approach and thanks to Groovy customizing of all the tasks involved in the build process is very comfortable.
+I want to point out that conventions are a very good thing that simplifies a developer's life extremely and thanks to Maven convention over configuration arrived at the Java world.

 ## Thanks to
 * Oracle for the JVM, Java and OpenJDK
 * the Eclipse Foundation for Xtend and the Eclipse IDE